March 26th and 27th (bookable as two individual events or as a combined event)

 (2)

-Development of algebraic ways of thinking in elementary school darwing on textbooks, tasks and lesson studies.
+Development of algebraic ways of thinking in elementary school drawing on textbooks, tasks and lesson studies.

 Day 2.
 Primary School in Southall (with good transport links to/from Central London)